 - Taste for seasoning.
 Between the seeds of the eggplants and the walnuts, the mixture will still have a lot of texture.
 This can be served hot, cold or at room temperature.
 It can be served as a side or as an appetizer.
 The eggplants can also be cooked on a grill, just keep your eye on them and don’t forget to turn them occasionally.
-This stuff is like crack to me!
-I love it!

-Sauteed Mushrooms with Garlic and Fresh Mint
+Sauteed Mushrooms with Fresh Mint and Garlic

 - 2 16-oz. containers large, white, button mushrooms, thinly sliced and sliced by hand

 - 4 or 5 large garlic cloves, finely minced